skyrimer/lang-ai/README.md

     - Length and quality normalization.
     - Pattern-based "messy" post filtering (bots, ads, etc.).
 - **Similarity-Based Deduplication**: Identification and resolution of near-duplicate posts using Jaccard similarity and connected components clustering.
-- **LLM-as-a-Judge**: A powerful evaluation framework using `pydantic-ai` to score posts for data leakage and pollution across multiple LLM providers (OpenAI, Google, Hugging Face).
+- **LLM-as-a-Judge**: A powerful evaluation framework using `pydantic-ai` to score posts for data leakage and pollution across multiple LLM providers (OpenAI, Google, Groq, Cerebras, OpenRouter, and Hugging Face).
+- **Advanced Analysis**: Sophisticated evaluation metrics including Dawid-Skene truth estimation, Brier score ranking, Krippendorff's alpha for inter-annotator agreement, and bootstrap-based confidence intervals.
 - **Observability**: Integrated with **Logfire** for real-time tracking, logging, and performance monitoring of the entire pipeline.
 - **Resilient Execution**: Incremental processing and resume capabilities for the LLM Judge to handle large datasets efficiently.
+- **Labeling App**: Built-in Streamlit application for manual verification and labeling of disagreement samples.

 ## Installation